DashBookProject/Plotly-Dash/Bonus-Content/creating_components/part3_conventions_and_common_patterns.md

 **Convert `camelCase` to `snake_case` within React**

-If the component library uses `camelCase` but doesn’t have an insurmountable API, then use convert `camelCase` to `snake_case` within the component itself and redocument all of the properties in the Dash docs.
+If the component library uses `camelCase` but does not have an insurmountable API, then use convert `camelCase` to `snake_case` within the component itself and redocument all of the properties in the Dash docs.
 Example being [`dcc.DatePicker`](https://dash.plotly.com/dash-core-components/datepickersingle).
-The user doesn’t need to know that we’re using `react-dates` under the hood and we don’t need to refer to `react-dates` ’s documentation.
+The user does not need to know that we’re using `react-dates` under the hood and we don’t need to refer to `react-dates` ’s documentation.
 It’s easy for us to re-document.

 **Considerations for Dash .NET**